conormkelly/gorm-fiber-demo/README.md

 # Setup

-## Hot reloading (optional)
+## Dev Tools

+### Hot-reloading via Air

-It is optional but recommended to install _Air_, which allows for hot-reloading on file changes for improved developer experience.
+It is optional but highly recommended to install _Air_, which allows for hot-reloading on file changes for improved developer experience.

 There are 2 ways to install it.